Skip to main content

 • Cost is typically $300–$700 for a standard residential inspection.

-If you are buying a home with a septic system in Arizona, the Transfer Inspection gives you a state-filed assessment of the system's condition.
-If you are selling, budget for this step and possibly for remediation of any deficiencies uncovered.
+If buying a home with a septic system in Arizona, a Transfer Inspection will assess its condition.
+Sellers should plan for this inspection and any necessary repairs.

 Material Approvals

-Arizona accepts polyethylene tanks that meet R18-9-A314 construction standards.
-Major OEM rotomolded tanks (Norwesco, Snyder, Enduraplas, Chem-Tainer) have approved configurations.
-Verify at order:
+Arizona allows polyethylene tanks that meet R18-9-A314 standards.
+Major brands like Norwesco, Snyder, Enduraplas, and Chem-Tainer have approved designs.
+Check these when ordering.

 • IAPMO or NSF 46 listing.